-Just as the City of Solon has grown to be a dynamic city, Solon Fire Rescue is constantly changing to meet the diverse needs of the community.
-The men and women of the department are committed to providing skilled responses to any type of emergency.
+Solon Fire Rescue is constantly changing to meet the diverse needs of our community.
+The men and women of the department are committed to providing highly skilled responses to any type of emergency.
 Our department also prides itself for the proactive efforts taken to prevent injuries, loss of lives, and loss of property.

 Through continuous training, efficient and effective operations, advanced equipment, and a commitment to our mission, we are prepared to meet the changing needs of our City by providing quality prevention practices and emergency services.